• Home

 Ayesha and Stephen Curry

-After a four-year hiatus, Warren Buffett will once again host his annual charity lunch auction, and this time, he’s got some high-profile names to help him co-host.
+After a four-year hiatus, Warren Buffett will once again host his annual charity lunch auction, and this time, he’s got some high-profile names to help him cohost.

 Recommended Video

-Stephen Curry, four-time NBA champion of the Golden State Warriors, and his wife, Ayesha Curry, a best-selling author and lifestyle entrepreneur, are partnering with Buffett for the exclusive lunch this year.
+Stephen Curry, four-time NBA champion of the Golden State Warriors, and his wife, Ayesha Curry, a bestselling author and lifestyle entrepreneur, are partnering with Buffett for the exclusive lunch this year.

-Buffett is reviving the auction, which has raised more than $53 million since it began in 2000, offering bidders a chance to win a lunch with the famed billionaire investor, this year dubbed “A Seat at the Table.”
+Buffett is reviving the auction, which has raised more than $53 million since it began in 2000, offering bidders the chance to win a lunch with the famed billionaire investor, this year dubbed “A Seat at the Table.”
 Buffett stepped away from the auction in 2022 after raising $19 million that year alone.
-The proceeds will be equally split with Buffett’s longtime partner GLIDE, a San Francisco-based social justice nonprofit that aids homeless individuals, and the Currys’ Eat.
+The proceeds will be equally split with Buffett’s longtime partner Glide, a San Francisco–based social justice nonprofit that aids homeless individuals, and the Currys’ Eat.
 Learn.
 Play.
 Foundation.

-“Over the years, I’ve seen how the business community and innovative nonprofits can work together to create real change, and I’ve always believed in supporting organizations that are making a meaningful difference,” Buffett wrote in a statement.
+“Over the years, I’ve seen how the business community and innovative nonprofits can work together to create real change, and I’ve always believed in supporting organizations that are making a meaningful difference,” Buffett said in a statement.
 “This event is about coming together again—in a new way—with people I admire, to support work that truly matters.
-Partnering with Stephen and Ayesha to help launch something new in support of these communities is something I’m very happy to be part of.
+Partnering with Stephen and Ayesha to help launch something new in support of these communities is something I’m very happy to be part of.”

 Previous winners include Ted Weschler, now a top investment manager at Berkshire Hathaway, and hedge fund manager David Einhorn.
 Every winning bid since 2008 has surpassed $1 million, but in the auction’s earlier days, $25,000 could buy you lunch with the Oracle of Omaha.